backend-development/backend-development-textbook/source/node_basics.md

 In 2010 npm was added as a package manager for Javascript Libraries.

+## How big is node.js?

 ![](images/what-is-node.svg)

 In 2023, according to [openhub](https://www.openhub.net/p/node/analyses/latest/languages_summary)
 the node projects consist of:

+- the node library: 1,6 millions lines of Javascript code
+- node bindings: 2,5 millions lines of C code
 - v8: 2,3 millions lines of code written in c++
 - libuv: 100.000 lines of C code
-- node bindings: 2,5 millions lines of C code
-- the node library: 1,6 millions lines of Javascript code

-So v8 is the biggest part of node:

 ## Hello World